Andreas Johnsson: New Jersey Devils

 On 10 October 2020, Johnsson was traded by the Maple Leafs to the New Jersey Devils in exchange for Joey Anderson.
 After playing 121 games in two seasons with the Devils, Johnsson was put on waivers but went unclaimed before the 2022–23 season started and was sent to play for AHL affiliate, the Utica Comets.
 Johnsson later returned on recall to the NHL, featuring in two scoreless games with the Devils, before he was returned to the Comets.
 Through 36 games with the Comets, Johnsson was second in team scoring with nine goals and 29 points.

 San Jose Sharks

-On 26 February 2023, Johnsson's three-year tenure with the Devils ended after he was included in a multi-player trade to the San Jose Sharks in exchange for Timo Meier.
+On 26 February 2023, Johnsson was included in a multi-player trade to the San Jose Sharks in exchange for Timo Meier.
+He skated in 11 games for the Sharks, recording three assists.

+Pittsburgh Penguins

+On 7 July 2023, Johnsson signed as a free agent to a one-year, $800,000 contract with the Pittsburgh Penguins.
+After the preseason, Johnsson was assigned to the Penguins' AHL affiliate, the Wilkes-Barre/Scranton Penguins; however, after not playing for the first month of the season, Johnsson was placed on waivers for the purpose of contract termination on 8 November 2023.

+Return to Sweden

+Signalling the end of his tenure in North America, Johnsson immediately returned to his native Sweden and rejoined the SHL by agreeing to a four-year contract with Skellefteå AIK on 10 November 2023.
+In joining the club he was reunited with his brother Jonathan.